dcycle/eventbrite_one_way_sync/README.md

 If you are getting errors, please make sure your private token is correct.

-Initial setep, step 5: make sure Eventbrite can send webhooks to your site
+Step 5: add your webhook to Eventbrite
 -----

 When an event is changed or added in Eventbrite, Eventbrite informs your website by calling a predefined URL on your website with information about the event.
 This is a webhook.